 Developing with AI Tools

-AI coding tools such as Claude Code, Cursor, Codex, Gemini, GitHub Copilot, or Zed and the models they employ generally have good working knowledge of the core technologies that power AEM.
+AI coding agents such as Claude Code, Cursor, Codex, Gemini, GitHub Copilot, or Zed and the models they employ generally have good working knowledge of the core technologies that power AEM.
 As we use semantic HTML, Vanilla JavaScript, and framework-less CSS, we benefit from the largest possible training set.

 Helping the Agents Search